 80% of businesses listed for sale never close.
 The ones that do often leave 30–50% on the table.
-There are five predictable reasons why — and every one of them is fixable before you go to market.
+There are five predictable reasons why, and every one of them is fixable before you go to market.

-Every owner who sells a business discovers the same thing — usually too late: the business they thought they were selling and the business the buyer thinks they are buying are two different businesses.
+Every owner who sells a business discovers the same thing, usually too late: the business they thought they were selling and the business the buyer thinks they are buying are two different businesses.

 You price the business at its potential.
 The buyer prices it based on the predictability of future cash flow.
-Those two numbers are miles apart — and the gap costs you millions.
+Those two numbers are miles apart, and the gap costs you millions.

 "Sellers value the business based on what it could be.
 Buyers value it based on what it is."

-— The insight that inspired Pre-Sale PrepPre-Sale Prep closes this gap — not by inflating the story, but by fixing the issues that prevent the buyer from seeing the same business you see.
+The insight that inspired Pre-Sale PrepPre-Sale Prep closes this gap.
+Not by inflating the story, but by fixing the issues that prevent the buyer from seeing the same business you see.

 You walk into the most important financial negotiation of your life without understanding how buyers think, what terms actually mean, or how deal structures are designed to shift risk onto you.
-The knowledge gap gets exploited — not out of malice, but because the other side assumes you know what you agreed to.
+The knowledge gap gets exploited.
+Not out of malice, but because the other side assumes you know what you agreed to.

-If you can't articulate what makes your business different — in terms a buyer actually cares about — they'll price it like every other deal in your industry.
+If you can't articulate what makes your business different (in terms a buyer actually cares about), they'll price it like every other deal in your industry.
 Most owners describe what they do.
 Buyers want to know why it's defensible, scalable, and not interchangeable with the next deal in their pipeline.

 Owner dependence is the #1 risk factor buyers screen for.
-If you're the sales engine, the key relationship holder, or the only person who can make decisions, your multiple gets compressed — or the buyer walks away entirely.
+If you're the sales engine, the key relationship holder, or the only person who can make decisions, your multiple gets compressed, or the buyer walks away entirely.
 They're buying a business, not hiring an employee.

 You say the business is growing.
 The financials say it's flat.
 You say margins are strong.
 The buyer's analyst finds they've been declining for two years.
-When the narrative and the numbers diverge, the buyer doesn't ask for clarification — they adjust the price downward or kill the deal.
+When the narrative and the numbers diverge, the buyer doesn't ask for clarification.
+They adjust the price downward or kill the deal.

 Buyers don't pay for potential.
 They pay for proof.
-Without a documented case — a package that connects your strategy, operations, and financials into one coherent story — you're asking the buyer to take your word for it.
+Without a documented case (a package that connects your strategy, operations, and financials into one coherent story), you're asking the buyer to take your word for it.
 They won't.
 The absence of evidence is evidence of risk.

-Pre-Sale Prep is a structured, advisor-led engagement that diagnoses and resolves the five deal-killers before you go to market — so the buyer sees the same business you see, backed by evidence they trust.
+Pre-Sale Prep is a structured, advisor-led engagement that diagnoses and resolves the five deal-killers before you go to market, so the buyer sees the same business you see, backed by evidence they trust.

 Real preparation takes time.
 The work is front-loaded, but execution runs over months.